 In particular, excess UVB is irritating and even harmful for their eyes, so it’s best to keep UVB to 5% or less.

-Additionally, only keep the UVB lights on during the day, as it isn’t necessary at night.
+Additionally, only keep the LED bulb on during the day, as it isn’t necessary at night.

 You ideally want to replicate a natural day and night cycle, so keeping harsh UVB lighting on at night will seriously disrupt this delicate cycle.